-The largest fiscal losses due to tax exemptions stem from five major taxes: sales tax; income tax, which includes individual and corporation; severance taxes; inheritance tax; and corporation franchise taxes.
-The bar graph on page 6 compares the revenue loss from these tax exemptions with the tax collections for FY 2005-2006.
+The largest fiscal losses due to tax exemptions stem from five major taxes: sales tax; income tax, which includes individual and corporation; severance taxes; petroleum products tax;; and corporation franchise taxes.
+The bar graph on page 6 compares the revenue loss from these tax exemptions with the tax collections for FY 2009-2010.
 The comparison includes only the state tax exemptions; exemptions that are also prohibited from taxation by the state constitution, federal laws, or existing reciprocal agreements are omitted.
+Since exemptions listed under tax incentives and exemption contracts includes sales, income and corporation franchise exemptions, the revenue losses for these exemptions has been added to their corresponding tax for this comparison only.